 Black and white is a design theme Bensley has used throughout the property in the interiors, and each room has different black and white features.

 The huge bathrooms have polished floorboards, massive stone baths overlooking the view that are so big you need a large stone step to climb in, and a separate open shower next to the bath where you can shower in peace and luxuriate effusively for hours – which I quite happily did.

 There is no excuse not to be clean here!
-And there’s also no excuse not to be tidy as there are huge storage cupboards to tuck your luggage and clothes away so you can really soak up the magnificence of the design.
+And there’s also no excuse not to be tidy as there are huge storage cupboards to tuck every bit of your luggage and clothes away so you can really soak up the magnificence of the design.

 Every single element of the hotel comes directly from Bensley’s designers, from the artwork to sculptures, the cable car and even the money statues on the walkways.
 This has ensured the design focus and intention is evident in every single centimetre of the resort.

 An elongated study desk in my room was perfect for checking e-mails, and the bedroom was quite separate to the bathroom, with more views, a king bed, and and a TV, which I didn’t bother turning on as the views outside the window – including several monkeys in the trees who visited daily – were far more entertaining.

 You feel as if you are sitting on the edge of the earth in these rooms; they are simply magnificent.

 And all this before I had even set foot into the resort itself.